 You’ve always said your dog is cuter than the ones in the dog show on ESPN, and while you may never spend thousands of dollars on doggy blowouts and teeth whitening to prove it, you can get a sense of what it’s like at Klein’s.
 That’s because this all-day spot in the Hoxton Hotel in Williamsburg is slightly below ground, and the outdoor tables are center stage for rows of stadium seating filled with people drinking coffee or mimosas.
 After you finish eggs benedict with tomato hollandaise or the excellent burger topped with melted blue cheese, take your dog into the stands to meet the fans.

 Harlem Tavern is like most neighborhood bars, except for a few key differences.
 First off, it has a massive food menu with everything from ceviche and gumbo to a bunch of different burgers and salads.
 And for such an ambitious menu, the food is actually pretty good.
-There’s also a huge patio out front that’s about the size of a tennis court - and that’s the main thing that sets this place apart.
+There’s also a huge patio out front that’s about the size of a basketball court - and that’s the main thing that sets this place apart.
 Bring your dog, grab a table outside, and snack on some french fries while you have a frozen drink.

 As much as you might think you like eating outside at the Shake Shack in Madison Square Park, the dogs of New York City like it more.
 Mostly because there are trees, and other dog butts to smell, and something humans eat called cheeseburgers.
 We’re fairly certain they talk about this place like it’s heaven.